 28 Financial intermediaries comprise the monetary authority, banks and non-bank financial institutions (excluding the Public Investment Corporation).

 The lifting of COVID-19-related domestic lockdown restrictions and accommodative global monetary policy supported non-resident sentiment and economic activity in the first quarter of 2021.
-However, financial intermediation28 decreased over this period.
+However, financial intermediation decreased over this period.
 Cash and deposits with banks contracted by R37.0 billion, largely due to withdrawals by central and provincial governments as well as other financial institutions.
 By contrast, household and non-resident holdings of deposits continued to increase, despite the low interest rates.
 The contraction in contributions to insurers and retirement funds of R10.4 billion in the first quarter of 2021 reflected the impact of the COVID-19 pandemic on contractual savings.
-Financial intermediaries' holdings of fixed-interest securities increased further, with net purchases of R73.5 billion in the first quarter, as non-bank financial institutions invested in high-yielding government bonds.
+Financial intermediaries' holdings of fixed-interest securities increased further, with net purchases of R73.5 billion in the first quarter of 2021 following net purchases of R6.1 billion in the previous quarter, as non-bank financial institutions invested in high-yielding government bonds.
 Intermediation through shares declined by R135 billion and loans extended increased by R120 billion as demand for bank loans and advances increased in the low interest rate environment.